ku9nov/faynoSync/README.md

 S3_REGION (The AWS region in which your S3 bucket is located.
 For Minio this value should be empty.)
 S3_BUCKET_NAME (The name of your S3 bucket.)
-S3_ENDPOINT (s3 endpoint, check documentation of your cloud provider) ALLOWED_CORS ( urls to allow CORS configuration)
+S3_ENDPOINT (s3 endpoint, check documentation of your cloud provider) S3_BUCKET_NAME_PUBLIC (The name of your public S3 bucket.
+Artifacts will be uploaded here by default.)
+S3_ENDPOINT_PUBLIC (The public bucket endpoint for S3.
+Check the documentation of your cloud provider.
+Artifacts will be uploaded here by default.)
+ALLOWED_CORS ( urls to allow CORS configuration)
 PORT (The port on which the auto updater service will listen.
 Default: 9000) MONGODB_URL=mongodb://root:MheCk6sSKB1m4xKNw5I@127.0.0.1/cb_faynosync_db?authSource=admin (see docker-compose file)